 It is important to note that not all probiotics or live cultures are the same, and there are some factors to consider such as the particular strain, quantity and source of the bacteria which can have a significant impact on their level of effectiveness.
 It is also best to avoid any supplements that may contain added sugar, such as in yogurt drinks, which can itself be a trigger for bloating.
 You can read more about sugar and bloating here.

 We would recommend always selecting a probiotic supplement which includes strains that have been clinically trialled for their benefit for specific health conditions.

-OptiBac Probiotics 'For a flat stomach' contains a combination of strains specifically selected to target bloating .
+OptiBac Probiotics 'One week flat' contains a combination of strains specifically selected to target bloating .
 If you experience bloating, or have been diagnosed with SIBO, it may also be a good idea to take OptiBac Probitoics 'For every day' or 'For every day EXRA Strength' alongside 'For a flat stomach' to help support the overall balance of bacteria in your digestive system.